openjs-foundation/cross-project-council/proposals/stage-3/CPC_CHARTER/CPC-CHARTER.md

   defined by the TSC and CommComm.

-As described in the [Elections][] section a multiple candidate method will be be used for the voting for the first and second board members.
+As described in the [Elections][] section a multiple candidate method will be used for the voting for the first and second board members.

 The third board seat is earmarked to represent the Individual membership program.
 3 Platinum board members as well as 2000 members registered in the